hessu/aprsc/doc/INSTALLING.md

 Other versions are currently not supported.

-Next, add the following line in the end of your /etc/apt/sources.list file:
+Next, create a file called `/etc/apt/sources.list.d/aprsc.list` using your favourite text editor, and add the following line in it:

     deb http://aprsc-dist.he.fi/aprsc/apt DISTRIBUTION main

-Naturally, DISTRIBUTION needs to be replaced with your distributions codename (squeeze, or whatever).
-You should see the codename appearing on other similar "deb" lines in sources.list.
+Naturally, DISTRIBUTION needs to be replaced with your distributions codename (bookworm, or whatever).
+You should see the codename appearing on other similar "deb" lines in /etc/apt/sources.list.
+It is possible to add the `deb` line in `sources.list` instead of `aprsc.list`, but having a separate file for additional repositories is preferable.

-Editing sources.list requires root privileges.
+Editing sources.list.d files requires root privileges.
 The following commands assume you're running them as a regular user, and the sudo tool is used to run individual commands as root.  sudo will ask you for your password.

 Next, add the gpg key used to sign the packages by running the following commands at your command prompt.
 This will enable strong authentication of the aprsc packages - apt-get will cryptographically validate them.

+On newer distributions, such as Debian 12.0 and Ubuntu 22.04, where the `/etc/apt/trusted.gpg.d` directory is present, run the following commands:

+    gpg --keyserver keyserver.ubuntu.com --recv C51AA22389B5B74C3896EF3CA72A581E657A2B8D
+    sudo gpg --export C51AA22389B5B74C3896EF3CA72A581E657A2B8D > /etc/apt/trusted.gpg.d/aprsc.key.gpg

+If you get a warning saying `Key is stored in legacy trusted.gpg keyring`, it can be deleted from there like this:

+    sudo apt-key del C51AA22389B5B74C3896EF3CA72A581E657A2B8D

+On older distributions where `trusted.gpg.d` directory is not present, use the following commands instead:

     gpg --keyserver keyserver.ubuntu.com --recv C51AA22389B5B74C3896EF3CA72A581E657A2B8D
     gpg --export C51AA22389B5B74C3896EF3CA72A581E657A2B8D | sudo apt-key add -